BIOE - Biology-Ecological

 BIOE 440R Conservation Biology: 3 Credits (3 Lec)

-PREREQUISITE: BIOE 370 and STAT 216Q and either STAT 217 or STAT 337, and Junior standing.
+PREREQUISITE: BIOE 370 and STAT 216Q and STAT 337, and Junior standing.
 (F) RECOMMENDED: STAT 411.
 Examines issues relevant to conservation of wild populations, focusing primarily on animals.
 Emphasis is on approaches that use demography, population biology and genetics to address conservation questions.
 Approaches include empirical field studies, mathematical models, and the use of R programming for modeling and empirical analysis.
 Readings are from the primary literature and a textbook, including case studies.
 Co-convened with BIOE 521.
 Offered in fall

 BIOE 445 Macrosystems Ecology: Linking Plants, Animals, and Ecosystems Across Scales: 3 Credits (3 Lec)